c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_ampliconseq.rst

 #.
 Discovery of rare somatic mutations in complex samples such as tumors mixed with germline DNA.

-See More Information section below for details.
+See :ref:`More Information <More Information Ampliconseq>` section below for details.

 ----